/

 Meeting these diverse criteria in one building, under one roof, is no mean feat.
 But in London, architects and designers are rising to the challenge, blending performance and aesthetics to create truly desirable office environments.

-Office space in London
+Commercial office space in London

 As of 2025, there’s an estimated 234 million sq ft of office stock in London, accounting for over 61% of the stock across the UK’s city markets.
 Rental costs in the capital vary depending on location, with tenants typically paying £160 per sq ft in the West End; £100 per sq ft in the City; and £115+ per sq ft in tower assets such as 22 Bishopsgate.